GeoinformationSystems/MetadataFromGeodata/README.md

   is created.
 - `outRDF = filenameOut.ttl` is the file name for mapped metadata to GeoDCAT (https://semiceu.github.io/GeoDCAT-AP/drafts/latest/) compliant rdf format (turtle syntax).
 If not given, no such file is created.
+- `rdfLinkBase = https://geokur-dmp.geo.tu-dresden.de/datasets/` sets the basis of linked data, needed if an rdf file is requested.
 - `allowedFileFormat = xxx` defines a file extension to be allowed (interpreted in the DQ_FormatConsistency).
 This entry is allowed an arbitrary number of times.